Chapter 16:

 "Rei!
 Hey, Rei!
 Everything fine“

-His hands clawed at the air, his fingers hooking like talons as he searched for something, anything, to prove he wasn't still lying in the Zone.
+His hands clawed at the air, grasping for something, anything to prove he wasn’t still trapped in the Zone.

 Rei froze.

-The warmth of Enshin’s chest, the smell of cigarette, the steady thump-thump of a real heart… it began to drown out the echoes of the void.
+The warmth of Enshin’s chest, the smell of cigarette, the thump-thump of a real heart…

 “I-I’m safe… really…?”